HIPAA Compliance Checklist

 Developing and Enforcing HIPAA-Compliant Policies

-Depending on the nature of the organization´s business, there can be fifty-six policies that have to be developed and enforced in order to be HIPAA-compliant.
+Depending on the nature of the organization´s business, there are a number of policies that have to be developed and enforced in order to be HIPAA-compliant.
+These policies are based on the different rules within HIPAA.
 It is the role of the organization´s Privacy/Security Officer to determine which policies are necessary and how existing policies can be amended (if necessary) in order to fulfil the requirements of HIPAA.
 Again, there is plenty of professional help available for organizations and Privacy/Security Officers if required.

 One of the key policies that should not be omitted in any circumstances is the Sanctions Policy.
 This policy for employees should be at the top of most organization´s HIPAA compliance checklist as it defines the three different classes of offences under HIPAA and their respective sanctions.
 A recommended best practice is to have acceptance of the Sanctions Policy included in employment contracts and ensure employees review the Sanctions Policy at least once a year.